 The proactive approach to feline veterinary care

 Preventative care is a cat’s first line of defense.
-Annual exams help by preventing, diagnosing and treating disease in its early stages, often before any noticeable symptoms begin.
-The earlier treatment starts, the more effective it is, keeping your pet from unnecessary pain and suffering.
+Both indoor or outdoor, cats need regular wellness exams—but statistics show that after their initial kitten vaccinations, pet owners tend to take cats to the vet about half as often as dogs.
+Annual exams help keep your cat healthy by preventing, diagnosing and treating disease in its early stages, often before any noticeable symptoms begin.

 Preventive Health Measures